Philip the Handsome: Early life

 A period of turmoil ensued which witnessed sporadic hostilities between, principally, the large towns of Flanders (especially Ghent and Bruges) and the supporters of Maximilian.
 Philip became caught up in events and his custody was taken away by a council appointed by the Netherlandish Estates as part of the larger Flemish campaign to support their claims of greater autonomy, which they had wrested from Mary of Burgundy in an agreement known as the Great Privilege of 1477.
 It was only in the summer of 1485 that Maximilian, marching into Ghent with German troops and forcing its leader Jan Coppenhole to flee, could embrace his son again.
 Young Philip was then brought to Mechelen and delivered to the loving care of Margaret of York.

 By 1492, the rebellions were completely suppressed.
 Maximilian revoked the Great Privilege and established a strong ducal monarchy, undisturbed by particularism.
 But he would not reintroduce Charles the Bold's centralizing ordinances.
 Since 1489 (after his departure), the government under Albert III, Duke of Saxony, had made more efforts in consulting representative institutions and showed more restraint in subjugating recalcitrant territories.
 Notables who had previously supported rebellions returned to city administrations.
 The Estates General continued to develop as a regular meeting place of the central government.
 By the time Maximilian handed over the government to Philip, Habsburg rule was a matter of fact.

 Despite tumultuous political conditions, the early death of Philip's mother as well as the separation from his father and sister, Philip's young life did not lack luxuries.
 He was educated for the needs of a person of his social class.
-He became accomplished in archery, tennis, stick fighting, hunting.
+He became accomplished in archery, tennis, stick fighting, and hunting.
 He also proved a valiant knight, like his father.
 He was a good dancer and conversationalist.
-He also inherited his parents' passion for music.
-Although, this boisterousness would not manifest in his manners as a politician.
+He also inherited his parents' passion for music; although, this boisterousness would not manifest in his manners as a politician.

 Constant campaigning caused Maximilian, the father, to be absent from the young Philip's life (he returned to battles only two months after Philip's birth).
 Later, emotional problems made Maximilian try to avoid returning to the Netherlands, and he would miss both the 1494 inauguration and 1496 wedding of his son.
 Philip's tutors since arriving at Mechelen were Olivier de la Marche and François de Busleyden, who would later be his chancellor in Flanders.